synzen/discord.js-prompts/examples/README.md

 # Eamples
 Examples are provided in this section.
 They are all listed here, separated by difficulty.

 Every example works if you use the index file that responds with the relevant example according to user input (ts/index.ts or js/index.js).
+To run it, you'll need to set up the env variable `BOT_TOKEN`.

 #### Table of Contents
 1. Beginner